U.S. Supreme Court rules Trump can stay on 2024 presidential ballots

 The case has been closely watched by legal experts and election administrators across the nation.
 Many of them had filed friend-of-the-court briefs asking the justices to rule swiftly, and decisively, before millions more American voters head to the polls.

 The question about Trump's disqualification in Colorado has been playing out in different ways in dozens of other states.
 Maine's secretary of state found that Trump is disqualifiedfrom appearing on Maine's primary ballot, but the decision was stayed pending Trump's appeal.
-A judge in Illinois also barred Trump but paused her ruling pending action from the Supreme Court.
+Litigation is also pending in 11 other states.

 Jonathan Mitchell, a lawyer for Trump, made a series of arguments to keep the former president on the ballot.
 Among them: Trump is not covered by that part of the Constitution because he took a different oath of office, and that Congress would need to act, and answer key questions about disqualification, before any candidate could be removed from the ballot.